-To date, Sudan has 6,427 cases of Covid-19 with 389 deaths, whilst South Sudan has 1,604 officially confirmed cases with 19 deaths.
-In Sudan, Covid-19 is confirmed in all states.
+To date, Sudan has 6,427 cases of COVID-19 with 389 deaths, whilst South Sudan has 1,604 officially confirmed cases with 19 deaths.
+In Sudan, COVID-19 is confirmed in all states.

-With the DFID funding, GOAL will be rolling out its evidence-based Community-Led Action (CLA) approach, which will put communities at the centre of the fight against the spread of the virus.
+With the FCDO funding, GOAL will be rolling out its evidence-based Community-Led Action (CLA) approach, which will put communities at the centre of the fight against the spread of the virus.
 This community empowering approach was developed by GOAL as part of its response to the Ebola outbreak in West Africa in 2014.